ahrebel/primatevision2.0/README.md

 # MAKO: Macaque Attention and Keypoint Observation

-**MAKO** is an open-source, vision-based eye-tracking system for Rhesus macaques and humans.
-It leverages **DeepLabCut (DLC)** for multi-landmark detection and a **two-stage neural network** to estimate gaze location on a screen from facial keypoints.
-Designed for offline video analysis, MAKO produces interpretable heatmaps and structured CSV summaries of gaze behavior, offering a markerless alternative to head-mounted tracking systems.
+**MAKO** is an open-source, webcam-based eye-tracking system for Rhesus macaques and humans.
+It uses **DeepLabCut (DLC)** for multi-landmark detection and a **two-stage neural network** to estimate gaze location on a screen from facial keypoints.
+MAKO is designed for offline video analysis and produces interpretable heatmaps and structured CSV summaries of gaze behavior, offering an alternative to head-mounted tracking systems.

 ---